-- Setting ask makes mailx prompt you for the subject line of messages you send. - Setting askcc makes mailx prompt you for carbon-copy recipients. - Unsetting dot makes mailx refuse to end a message when you type a line with just a period on it; you would have to end a message by pressing Ctrl/D instead.
+- Setting ask makes mailx prompt you for the subject line of messages you send. - Setting askcc allows mailx to prompt you for carbon-copy recipients. - Unsetting dot prevents mailx from ending a message when you type a line with just a period on it; you would have to end a message by pressing Ctrl/D instead.